 Generally, these parts of speech are capitalized in titles.

-As you have probably noticed “small’ words are generally lowercase in titles, unless they are the first or last words in a title.
-However, some title styles that do capitalize these words.
+As you have probably noticed "short" words, those with less than five letters, are generally lowercase in titles, unless they are the first or last words in a title.

 Generally, we do not capitalize: